zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-one-not-condition.md

 ## IgnoreOnDeleteMatchedAndOneNotConditionNames

-Use this option if you prefer to specify a list of properties names you want to exclude/ignore.
+Use this option if you prefer to specify a list of property names you want to exclude/ignore.
 The value must correspond to the property name or the navigation name.
 All non-specified properties will be included.

 ```csharp
 context.BulkDelete(customers, options =>